MT Framework: Future

 In a 2014 interview with Masaru Ijuin, an engineer behind MT Framework and the upcoming proprietary Capcom engine Panta Rhei, it was detailed that Capcom plans to move to the new engine starting with Deep Down but will continue the use of MT Framework for games developed for the seventh generation of consoles as well as MT Framework Mobile for handhelds and smartphones.
 He stated that "creators will have to start back at square one when they learn how [to] develop games using Panta Rhei" but the overall efficiency of development would increase more than it would if they had merely updated MT Framework.
 In June 2016, Resident Evil 7: Biohazard was announced and revealed to be running on a new proprietary engine by Capcom named RE Engine.
 RE Engine was said that it, too, will power multiple upcoming Capcom games.
 However Capcom chose MT Framework to build 2018's Monster Hunter: World, despite the game targeting PlayStation 4, Xbox One, and modern PCs, as they felt the existence of custom toolsets built into the engine from previous Monster Hunter titles, would benefit its development.

+After the release of Monster Hunter Stories 2: Wings of Ruin in 2021, all future titles using MT Framework since then have been compilations, with the Capcom Fighting Collection series being the last of which is still running on the engine.
+All other compilations have since transitioned over to RE Engine.